Types of development finance loans

 These mortgages usually work on an ‘interest only’ basis whereby the monthly repayments are only on the interest due o the loan, rather than repaying the value of the capital.

-The full value of the capital loan becomes due when the property is sold.
+The full amount of the capital loan becomes due upon sale of the property.

 *It is worth noting that if a property is let out rather than lived in by the buyer, it does not qualify as your principle private residence, and does not qualify for Capital Gains Tax relief when it is sold.